tysker/javascript-repo-3sem/day1/README.md

 JavaScript has function scope: Each function creates a new scope.
 Scope determines the accessibility (visibility) of these variables.
 Variables defined inside a function are not accessible (visible) from outside the function.

-### Function Hoisting

-Before you can use a function, you must declare it.

 ### Function Arguments

 JavaScript functions can be defined to accept any number of arguments.
 Arguments are passed to functions by value.
 If the function changes the value of an argument, this change is not reflected globally or in the calling function.